-Nebraska has been "underwater" for most of its history.
+Nebraska has been "underwater" most of its history.
 Ancient seas deposited multiple layers of marine sediments that eventually formed sandstone, shale, and limestone.
 These units are now considered "bedrock" and have limited fresh water supplies, such as in portions of the Dakota and Niobrara.
-After the seas retreated, huge river systems deposited sand and gravel that was eroded from mountains developing in the west to form groundwater bearing formations such as the lower Chadron, Ogallala (Figure 4 and 5) and Broadwater.
+After the seas retreated, huge river systems deposited sand and gravel eroded from mountain building to the west to form groundwater bearing formations such as the lower Chadron, Ogallala (Figure 4 and 5) and Broadwater.
 Next, the combination of erosion (statewide) and glaciation in the east introduced new material that was deposited by wind, water, and ice to form the remainder of the High Plains Aquifer (Figure 4 and 5).